"

 • Exceptional communication skills in verbal, non-verbal and written modes including report writing

-• Ability to empathise and develop good therapeutic alliance with service-users with complex difficulties
+• Ability to empathise and develop good therapeutic alliances with service users with complex difficulties

 • Demonstrates the ability to develop positive working alliances with multi-disciplinary teams